carlo-/jsinjector/README.md

 ---
 ## Setup for development
-The control panel is built with ReactJS and npm is required for the development.
+The control panel is built with ReactJS, and npm is required for the development.

 In order to **install** all of the necessary dependencies run:
 ```bash